hrithik73/Competitive-Programming/README.md

 ```
 it is for C as well as C++.

-Now write any code in C/C++ and Goto Tools->Build->C(the buil we have created) and press Ctrl+B it will directly run the code on terminal if you on ubuntu and using gnome-terminal.
+Now write any code in C/C++ and Goto Tools->Build->C(the build we have created) and press Ctrl+B it will directly run the code on terminal if you on ubuntu and using gnome-terminal(bash) or chamge the terminal in script Whichever Terminal you are using.
 Search for any other build on google and you will find for your machine as well.
 ## Error
 If you Find Anything Wrong please let me know!